rook/rook/Documentation/ceph-examples.md

 See the [Object Store CRD](ceph-object-store-crd.md) topic for more details on the settings.

 ### Object Storage User
-- `object-user.yaml`: Creates a simple object storage user and generates creds for the S3 API
+- `object-user.yaml`: Creates a simple object storage user and generates credentials for the S3 API